October 1st, 2019

 - Cost Performance Index: CPI = EV / AC

-- The ERP system (SAP, JD Edwards, Oracle EBS, Baan or other) is the source of key information such as actual cost, timesheets, commitments, etc.
+- The ERP system (SAP, JD Edwards, Oracle EBS, Baan or other) contains key information such as actual cost, timesheets, commitments, etc.

-- The Enterprise Project Performance system (EcoSys) becomes the central platform and EVM engine, allowing you to bring key data from other systems, and where functions such as budgets, change management, progress measurement, earned value analysis, forecasts and reporting are performed.
+- The Enterprise Project Performance system (EcoSys) becomes the central platform and EVM engine.
+You can bring together key data from other systems.
+Then, you can perform key functions such as budgets, change management, progress measurement, earned value analysis, forecasts and reporting.

-- The scheduling tool (Primavera P6, Ms Project, Safran or other) is the basis of key information such as the WBS, activity codes, dates, resource allocation and percent complete.
+- The scheduling tool (Primavera P6, Ms Project, Safran or other) is the basis of key information.
+This includes information such as the WBS, activity codes, dates, resource allocation and percent complete.

 ISO 21508 provides guidance for practices of EVM in project and program management.
-It is applicable to any type of organization including public or private and any size or sector, as well as any type of project or program in terms of complexity, size or duration.
+It is applicable to any type of organization including public or private and any size or sector.
+It also applies to any type of project or program in terms of complexity, size or duration.
 The main processes are the following:

 - Project planning processes (Plan the work) with the PMB as the final deliverable.